anders-biostat/linked-charts/docs/rlc/api.md

  [here](https://anders-biostat.github.io/linked-charts/rlc/tutorials/props.html) .

  One of `img` and `src` properties is required.

-* `img`- static plot to display.
-Anything that can be saved as png can be used here. .png image fill be saved toa temporary directory (see[`tempdir`](#tempdir)).
+*   `img` - static plot to display.
+Anything that can be saved as png can be used here. .png image fill be saved to a temporary directory (see [`tempdir`](#tempdir) ).

-* `src`- path to an already saved image.
-Can be an absolute path or a path relative to the current working directory.If`img`is defined, this property will be ignored.
+*   `src` - path to an already saved image.
+Can be an absolute path or a path relative to the current working directory.
+If `img` is defined, this property will be ignored.

  Global chart settings

-* `title`- title of the input block.
+*   `title` - title of the input block.

-* `width`- width of the chart in pixels.
-By default, width will be set to fit the content.If width is defined and it's smaller than content's width, scrolling will be possible.
+*   `width` - width of the chart in pixels.
+By default, width will be set to fit the content.
+If width is defined and it's smaller than content's width, scrolling will be possible.

-* `heigth`- height of the chart in pixels.
-By default, height will be set to fit the content.If height is defined and it's smaller than content's height, scrolling will be possible.
+*   `heigth` - height of the chart in pixels.
+By default, height will be set to fit the content.
+If height is defined and it's smaller than content's height, scrolling will be possible.

-* `paddings`- padding sizes in pixels.
-Must be a list with all the following fields:`"top", "bottom", "left", "right"`.
+*   `paddings` - padding sizes in pixels.
+Must be a list with all the following fields: `"top", "bottom", "left", "right"` .

 ## Examples